Buggyboi139/budgetyourbaby/README.md

 # BudgetYourBaby

 ## Overview
-BudgetYourBaby is a dynamic web application engineered to aggregate, calculate, and manage localized pricing data for consumer goods.
+Live at https://budgetyourbaby.com BudgetYourBaby is a dynamic web application engineered to aggregate, calculate, and manage localized pricing data for consumer goods.
 The application processes financial metrics and inventory data to provide real-time budget forecasting.

 ## Architecture & Data Flow
 The application operates on a decoupled architecture, utilizing automated backend scripts to maintain a sanitized data store that the frontend client consumes.